josephm28/codeSnippets/bulkIPAdder_SSH/README.md

 bulkIPAdder_SSH
 =========
 This Python script automates the bulk addition of IP addresses into Juniper SSG and SRX firewall devices.
+Developed during Summer Internship.
+BSD-2 License.

 New in Version 3: